mindok/contex/README.md

 # ContEx

 ContEx is a simple server side charting package for elixir.
+See these demos on the live site: https://contex-charts.org/

 ![Example Charts](./samples/mashup.png "Example Charts")